udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 6. Take a proactive approach to identify areas for growth and implement necessary changes for future success.

-By addressing these points, the following representative can build upon the club's foundation and drive it towards even more remarkable accomplishments and positive impact within the college community."
+By addressing these points, the following representative can build upon the club's foundation and drive it towards even more remarkable accomplishments and positive impact within the college community.

 ---------